 How Do I Get Access To My Building's Utility Bills?

 If you don’t know your whole-building energy use, but handle all utility bills, your utility company will provide you access upon request.
 If you have separately metered tenants, you will need to get utility data from the non-residential tenants in order to account for all energy use.
 If you are benchmarking in order to comply with District laws, then your non-residential tenants are required to provide you with the energy, water, and space use data needed by Portfolio Manager.
 If you have five or more tenants, can get aggregated whole building data directly from the utility companies.
 You can also have your electricity data directly uploaded to Portfiolio Manager.
-For more information, visit DOEE's benchmarking data collection webpage.
+For more information, view DOEE's benchmarking data collection worksheet.

 Please note that the DC law asks for you to report water use as well energy use.